zeta-chain/docs/docs/developers/overview.md

 message data and value between each other.

 On a connected chain a user can call a CCM-enabled contract.
 The contract calls the Connector API and sends a message.
-ZetaChain acts as relayer and transmits the message to the destination chain.
+ZetaChain acts as a relayer and transmits the message to the destination chain.
 On the destination chain a CCM-enabled contract uses the Connector API to receive the message and handles it.